Dono7/Unlighter/README.md

 ## Download

-_For the moment, Unlighter is only available on Windows._

-You can download the latest version of Unlighter on the [Unlighter Download Page](https://unlighter.app/download).
-As the Unlighter is still new and does not have a large number of users, you may see different warning while downloading or installing the app.

-You can also see all the previous versions on this page.
+You can download the latest version of Unlighter on the [Unlighter Download Page](https://unlighter.app/download).You can also see all the previous versions on this page.

 ## Shortcuts